gafemoyano/afuera-del-cuadrito/CMS_SETUP.md

 ✅ Admin interface created at `/public/admin/`
-✅ Configuration file configured for your content structure ✅ Collections set up for Posts, Authors, and Pages
+✅ Configuration file configured for your content structure ✅ Collections set up for Posts and Pages

 ## Next Steps